 Language of Certificate

-The applicant in a language other than English .
-The translation requirements are the responsibility of the ExCB.
+The applicant may request to be assessed in a language other than English (refer to Clauses 8.4 and 8.5 of IECEx 05 for additional details).
+Any translation activities are the responsibility of the ExCB.
 Limitation of scope

-The applicant may, in conjunction with the ExCB, request a limitation of the scope of the Certificate of Personnel Competence according to the requirements given in 2.3.1 to 2.3.5 following (noting that Scope limitations are not applicable to Unit EX 001).
+The applicant may, in conjunction with the ExCB, request a limitation of the scope of the Certificate of Personnel Competence according to the requirements given in 2.3.1 to 2.3.5 following (noting that Scope limitations are not applicable to Unit EX 000).
+The details of Scope limitations for IECEx Units for Certification are defined in Table 4.1 of IECEx OD 504.
 Unless otherwise stated, the scope of the Certificate of Personnel Competence will include all aspects of the standards and no restrictions will apply.
 The applicant will be assessed according to all the requirements of the Unit of Competence being requested.

 Types of protection